drewish/multivac/_posts/2013-09-12-vscocam-is-neat.md

 ### What could be better

-- There's no ability to zoom in while editing the photo.
-I found myself exporting to the camera roll so I could go into the default Photos app to examine the color or sharpness of photos details.
-- The crop tool doesn't have guides for thirds, only halves.
-I love the [rule of thirds](http://en.wikipedia.org/wiki/Rule_of_thirds) so I find myself flipping into Instagram, putting my finger on the screen next to its guide, then flipping back to finish the crop.
 - The interface is very modal.
 While editing it's hard to jump back and forth between tools, you have to keep clicking ✔ or ✖ then picking the next tool.
 When you open a image it defaults to choosing a preset but my preference is